idleberg/atom-language-nsis/README.md

     * WinVer
     * WordFunc
     * x64
+* Drunken NSIS (fuzzy completions)
-* Support for build systems
+* Support for third-party build systems

 You can further extend this package with snippets for [plug-ins](https://atom.io/packages/nsis-plugins) and [localization](https://atom.io/packages/language-nlf).